ibm-cloud-docs/cloud-databases/learn-getting-to-production.md

    * If available, turn on granular in-database auditing (only available for {{site.data.keyword.databases-for-postgresql}} and {{site.data.keyword.databases-for-mongodb}} Enterprise Edition).
 8. Set up an [IP allowlist](/docs/cloud-databases?topic=cloud-databases-allowlisting) for your instance
 9. Set [Private Endpoints](/docs/cloud-databases?topic=cloud-databases-service-endpoints#private-endpoints) if the application runs in IBM Cloud.
 You might also choose to disable public endpoints (highly recommended if no connection is expected from outside IBM Cloud)
-10. Connect to your application by using TLS.
+10. Make sure that your application uses TLS when connecting to the database.
 11. Thoroughly load test, and then load test again.
 12. Validate the application's reconnect logic; for some applications retry is not enough and you must reconnect.
 13. Set up development and testing environments as separate instances, then work through this checklist again.
 Depending on your requirements, you might not want to use dedicated cores for these test environments.
 Not using dedicated cores helps to keep costs lower.